nginx & Tor

 $ ~/bin/tor

 To bring-up the new site, copy and paste the onion hostname into the address bar of the Tor browser.
 The site is now available to clients of the Tor network.
-It would be best to backup the private key and store it elsewhere.
-In case of a disk crash - without any backup, a new key will be generated when Tor is re-started, and a different hostname assigned.
+It would be best to backup the keys and store them elsewhere.
+In case of a disk crash - without any backup, a new key will be generated when Tor is re-started and a different hostname assigned.

 notes

-You may copy and paste your onion hostname as the value of the "server_name" Directive in ~/nginx/conf/nginx.conf.
-Above, replace "localhost" with the new, onion hostname.
+Copy and paste the new, onion hostname as the value of the "server_name" entry into ~/nginx/conf/nginx.conf.
+Replace "localhost" with the new, onion hostname.
 To initialize both nginx and Tor at boot, add the following cronjob with "crontab -e".

 @reboot $HOME/nginx/sbin/nginx